BimberLab/BimberLab.github.io/README.md

 ## R Packages

 - [cellhashR](https://bimberlab.github.io/cellhashR/) is an R package designed to work with cell hashing and CITE-seq data.
 It can be used for QC of the raw data, as well as generation of cell hashing calls.
+- [geneSetViz](https://github.com/BimberLab/geneSetVis) is a R package / Shiny application designed to help interpret set of genes, such as those obtained from RNA-seq experiments.
+It allows the user to query a given set of genes against many reference sets and pathway tools from a single portal.

 ## External Contributions